'I've collected £270 in vouchers in under three months... taking pics of job ads on my phone'

 The Job Spotter app, which features in our Make Money Online guide, lets you earn points – which you convert to Amazon vouchers quickly – just for taking pictures of job ads in windows.

 The 52-year-old started job spotting in mid-September and logged around 220 jobs in October alone.
-He says he averages around 200 points a job, which is worth $2, or £1.57.
-He says his biggest spot – an advert for a barista at a cafe in Hoddesdon, Hertfordshire – earned him 321 points, or £2.52.
+He says he aims to get around 200 points a job, which is worth $2 (£1.59) and has an average of 88 points (70p).
+He says his biggest spot – an advert for a barista at a cafe in Hoddesdon, Hertfordshire – earned him 321 points, or £2.54.

 He also regularly spots jobs abroad, and says he now knows what 'staff wanted' translates as in several different languages.